meteor/guide/content/using-packages.md

 Atmosphere packages are packages written specifically for Meteor.
 Atmosphere packages have several advantages over npm when used with Meteor.
 In particular, Atmosphere packages can:

 - Depend on core Meteor packages, such as `ddp` and `blaze`
-- Explicitly include non-javascript files including Less, Sass, Stylus and static assets
+- Explicitly include non-javascript files including CSS, Less, Sass, Stylus and static assets
 - Take advantage of Meteor's [build system](build-tool.html) to be automatically transpiled from languages like CoffeeScript
 - Have a well defined way to ship different code for client and server, enabling different behavior in each context
 - Get direct access to Meteor's [package namespacing](#package-namespacing) and package global exports without having to explicitly use ES2015 `import`